hosseinoj92/Data-Viz-/README.md

 - **Annotations:** Add custom annotations to your plots like vertical and horizontal lines, or point annotations.
 - **Interactive Interface:** A user-friendly interface to update and visualize your plots in real time.

+## Icons:
+- All icosn used in this software are downloaded from https://www.flaticon.com/ and their rights belong to them.

+<a href="https://www.flaticon.com/free-icons/filter" title="filter icons">Filter icons created by Eucalyp - Flaticon</a>

 ## Requirements
 - Python 3.8+
 - PyQt5